natsuki-engr/php-beatmaker/README.md

 A lightweight browser-controlled beatmaking system powered by PHP, SuperCollider, and WebSockets.

-PHP Beatmaker is an experimental project for building a **Koala-like sampler and Strudel-like pattern engine** using PHP as a real-time audio control layer.
+PHP Beatmaker is an experimental project for building a **Koala-like sampler** using PHP as a real-time audio control layer.

 ---